teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 # Fraternal Twins: Are the Games "Substantially Similar"?

-For creative and original games, copyright law asks whether the clone is "substantially similar" to the original.
+Copyright affords a more robust protection to creative and original games.
+For these games, a clone will be infringing if it is "substantially similar" to the original.
+Would an ordinary video gamer think the clone is "substantially similar"?
 This is a murky question.
 Copyright infringement isn't just about *how much* of the original game was copied, it's about *what types* of games elements were copied.

 Copyright protects *creative expression*, but never *ideas*.
 Lawyers call this the **idea/expression dichotomy**.
-This policy of free ideas is so powerful that if the idea and its expression are inseparable, then the idea drags it's expression into the public domain.
+Copyright cannot snatch an "idea" out of the public domain.
+This policy of free ideas is powerful.
+If the idea and its expression are inseparable, then the idea drags its expression into the public domain.
 This is the **merger rule**.

-In a similar vein, copyright does not protect **useful articles** like a trackball controller.
-Finally, cliches or common tropes are not protected (or sometimes receive only "thin" protection).
+In a similar vein, copyright does not protect **useful articles** (like a trackball controller).
+Finally, clichés or common tropes are not protected (or sometimes receive only "thin" protection).
 This is the **scènes à faire** doctrine (French for "that which must be done").

-The "substantial similarity" test involves (1) filtering away all ideas and cliches, and then (2) comparing the remaining creative expression in the two games.
-If you think the creative expression in the second game is "substantially similar" to the original (and if you were sitting on a federal jury), then the clone would infringe the original's copyright.
-Examples might help, so lets see how judges and juries have decided substantial similarity in the past.
+The "substantial similarity" test involves (1) filtering away all ideas, useful articles and clichés, and then (2) comparing the remaining creative expression in the two games.
+If the remaining creative expression in the two games is "substantially similar", then the clone infringes the original's copyright.
+Examples might help, so lets see how courts have decided substantial similarity cases in the past.

 - - -